contextmap/contextmap/README.md

 Topics on which a component subscribes are scanned by finding Spring beans annotated by KafkaListener (org.springframework.kafka.annotation.KafkaListener)

+When using Spring Cloud Stream then producers and consumers are scanned.

 ##### Azure ServiceBus
 When using Spring Cloud Stream then producers and consumers are scanned.